kbastronomics/agc-mechanical-cad/README.md

 strength of the spring.
 >
 >i.
-DSKY fire fix - As a result of the flammability study performed as authorized by CCA 497-0428, the DSKY alarm indicator(P/N 1006387-003) and DSKY pushbutton caps (P/N 1006353) requiredmaterial changes as follows (see Figure 3-7)
+DSKY fire fix - As a result of the flammability study performed as authorized by CCA 497-0428, the DSKY alarm indicator(P/N 1006387-003) and DSKY pushbutton caps (P/N 1006353) required material changes as follows (see Figure 3-7)
 >
 >>1. alarm indicator - affix nonflammable nonreflective glass cover with an aluminum frame as an integral part of the indicator panel